DeepLcom/google-sheets-example/README.md

 Replace the "Code.gs" section in the Apps Script tab with the contents of the "DeepL.gs" file in this git repository.
-[Click here][deepl-gs] to get the raw contents from GitHub, and copy and paste the contents into the Apps Script tab.
+[Click here][deepl-gs-raw] to get the raw contents from GitHub, and copy and paste the contents into the Apps Script tab.

 __Go to deepl.com and sign in to your DeepL API account__